Longleaf for All

 Partnering with Historically Black Colleges & Universities

-By partnering with Historically Black Colleges and Universities (HBCUs) like Tuskegee University and Fort Valley State University, Longleaf for All aims to restore land, promote education, and expand environmental stewardship among communities of color.
-HBCUs are crucial in building a resilient and inclusive future in the longleaf landscape, and their contributions in conservation efforts is essential to creating a more equitable and sustainable world.
+By partnering with Historically Black Colleges and Universities (HBCUs) like Tuskegee University and Fort Valley State University, Longleaf for All aims to restore land, promote education, and expand environmental stewardship.
+HBCUs are crucial in building a resilient future in the longleaf landscape, and their contributions to conservation efforts are essential to creating a more sustainable world.

 Enlightening Outreach Professionals